tronba/rtl_fm_python_webgui/README.md

 # RTL-SDR Web Radio

 A mobile-friendly web interface for RTL-SDR radio reception.
-Still very much in development, only the FM section is kinda done.
-Will work on the rest as time permits.
+Listen to the radio from your phone while the RTL-SDR runs on a server (Raspberry Pi, old laptop, etc).
+Audio streams over the network as MP3 - no need to be physically near the dongle.

 ## Why This Fork?